-Writing as Deidre Dalton, Deborah is author of the "Collective Obsessions Saga," which chronicles the extraordinary loves and dark obsessions between two families sweeping a span of more than one hundred years, all set against the backdrop of a magnificent seaside mansion in Maine.
-Books in the eight-part family saga include The Advent, Quixotic Crossings, The Twain Shall Meet, Enthrallment, The Keeper's Journal, Hearts Desires, The Twilight and Megan's Legacy.
-The novels were released by Club Lighthouse Publishing.
+Writing as Deidre Dalton, Deborah is author of the "Collective Obsessions Saga," which chronicles the extraordinary loves and dark obsessions between two families sweeping a span of more than 165 years, most of which are set against the backdrop of a magnificent seaside mansion in Maine.
+Books in the ten-part family saga include Hearts in Sorrow, The Advent, Quixotic Crossings, The Twain Shall Meet, Enthrallment, The Keeper's Journal, Hearts Desires, The Twilight, Megan's Legacy and Limb of Iniquity.

 Also writing as Deidre Dalton, Deborah is author of "The Bloodline Trilogy."
 The novels follow the uniquely magical yet ominous journey of three women through time.
 The trilogy includes Bloodfrost, Bloodlust and Blood & Soul.
-The books were released by Club Lighthouse Publishing.

 Using the pseudonym Shenanchie O'Toole, Deborah also writes for the recipe website Food Fare.
-She is writer and co-editor of thirteen cookbooks, along with more than forty titles in the Food Fare Culinary Collection.
+She is writer and co-editor of a dozen cookbooks, along with more than forty titles in the Food Fare Culinary Collection.

-Deborah O'Toole https://deborahotoole.com/
+Deborah O'Toolehttps://deborahotoole.com/